okhaimie-dev/LuminAIR/README.md

     // Compile the computation graph
     cx.compile(<(GenericCompiler, StwoCompiler)>::default(), &mut d);

-    // Exectute and generate a trace of the computation graph let trace = cx.gen_trace();
+    // Execute and generate a trace of the computation graph let trace = cx.gen_trace();

     // Generate proof and verify